mox-amber/mox-amber.github.io/index.md

 An admin page is given that shows the list of all musicians and their information.
 ![](doc/admin.PNG)

+## Community Feedback
+The general consensus is that the site had some very unintuitive aspects to it.
+The singup page was a point of major difficulty for users, they said that the genre field didn't make sense, and that a dropdown menu of choices would have been better.
+Another thing is that when a user submits their form, while the "your account was created" animation plays, the user is not, then, redirected from the page.
+This proved to be a cause of some confusion for users.
+The messaging system was rudimentary to begin with, and users noticed.
+A suggestion was to make it similar to Twitter, in that it is thread based.
+This was the general feedback of our testers.
+There is much to improve on.
+Some additional things we, the team, identified was the landing page being somewhat... underdeveloped.
+The editi profile page doesn't match the signup page in it's power with relation to accounts and collection writing.
+When a user doesn't input a url in the image field, it is displayed as a broken link as opposed to a default image.
+Along with additional functionality that we were not able to implement.

 ## Developer Guide
 ### Download to local machine
 Using [github repository](https://github.com/mox-amber/sessh), click on Code to clone the repository into Github Desktop.
 This will open up Github Desktop and allow you to view the repository in your local machine.